Oshimia/leaderboards/docs/googleSheetsExtension.md

 **Purpose:**
 - This script serves as a web endpoint for retrieving data from specified sheets within a Google Spreadsheet.
-- It processes HTTP GET requests by extracting the desired sheets and optional data ranges from URL parameters.
+- It processes HTTP GET requests by reading a query parameter named sheets, which contains one or more sheet requests.
+Each request can specify just a sheet name (e.g., Sheet1) or a sheet name with a custom range (e.g., Sheet1-A1B2).
-- The retrieved data is formatted as CSV strings and returned in a JSON response, which enhances human legibility and facilitates downstream processing.
+- The script converts the data into a JSON object.
+Each cell’s content is stored using its cell address (e.g., "A1", "B2") as the key, which makes it easy to look up specific cell values in downstream processing.

 **Deployment Context:**
 - The code is intended to be saved in the Google Apps Script associated with your Google Spreadsheet.